Eisenwave/obj2voxel/README.md

 ## Performance

-obj2voxel can produce up to one million voxels per second in optimal circumstances.
+On high-end hardware and with some models, obj2voxel can produce 10 million voxels per second.
+Voxelization is a highly parallel task and scales very well with high thread counts.
-Any resolution lower than 1000 should be voxelized almost instantly.
+Any resolution lower than 1024 should be voxelized almost instantly, even with a single thread.

+The memory consumption of obj2voxel depends on the size of the input model because the model is loaded into memory entirely.
+Certain output formats like PLY, VL32 and XYZRGB can be streamed, meaning that obj2voxel will consume very little memory when producing them.
+Other formats like QEF require a palette to be constructed, so all voxels must be buffered in memory before they can be written.
-The maximum memory consumption is about 64 bytes per voxel.
+This usally requires around 16 bytes per voxel.

+The aforementioned streamable formats don't require this and because obj2voxel has a chunk-based approach to voxelization, the memory consumption will be very low.
+Even voxelizing at 8192 resolution might require only 100MB.

 ## Approach